Physiological Stalk Lodging

-Leaf diseases, such as gray leaf spot and northern corn leaf blight, can destroy green leaf tissue (Figure 1).
+Leaf diseases, such as gray leaf spot and northern corn leaf blight, can destroy green leaf tissue.
 When stalks deteriorate due to either cannibalization or stalk rots, they become increasingly subject to lodging.
 Corn product resistance to individual diseases and inherent stalk strength varies.
-Lignin, a compound that acts as a cement to bind cellulose fibers and cells together can vary among products; plants with more lignin generally have greater stalk strength and may have better standability ratings.
+Lignin, a compound that acts as a cement to bind cellulose fibers and cells together can vary among products, and plants with more lignin can have greater stalk strength and standability ratings.

 Plants suffering from physiological stalk weakness become increasingly susceptible to secondary problems, such as stalk rots.
 Rain and wind can cause the plants to lodge prematurely, possibly before black layer formation.

 Pathological stalk lodging can be caused by the presence of one or more stalk rot diseases.
 Stalk rots are favored by good early-season growing conditions followed by stress after pollination.
 Stresses can include drought, nutrient deficiencies, foliar diseases, hail damage, high heat, and prolonged cool, cloudy weather.
 Common stalk rot diseases associated with lodging include; anthracnose, diplodia, fusarium, gibberella, and charcoal stalk rots.